frangucc/thenodechronicles/README.md

 In case you're not following, in the end, what's happening is pretty simple.
 Technology is fairly new to humans.
 Apparently, modern humans have been running around this planet for 200,000 years without any of it.
 None of this.
 No phones, no google, no internet, no cars or tv's, no chips or radio waves, not even electric lights.
 But now, in just a fraction of that time, all those things exist.

-According to mainstream archaeology, we've existed as a human race for approximately 199,800 years without any modern technology.
-And in just 200 years, we used what we discovered with dire consequences.
-And there are a lot more people now.
+According to mainstream archaeology, we've existed as a human race for approximately thousands of years without any modern technology.
+And in just 200 years, we built all this...
+And there are a lot more people now, exponentially more Einsteins.

 ![](http://www.funbodytherapy.com/wp-content/uploads/2015/03/evolution-of-man-to-computer.jpg)